eedavidwu/LotteryCodec/README.md

 ## Citation

-If you find our benchmark is helpful, please cite our paper:
+If you find our resource/idea is helpful, please cite our paper:

 ```
-@article{mao2025hypo3d,
+  @article{LotteryCodec,
-  title={Hypo3D: Exploring Hypothetical Reasoning in 3D},
+    title={LotteryCodec: Searching the Implicit Representation in a Random Network for Low-Complexity Image Compression},
-  author={Mao, Ye and Luo, Weixun and Jing, Junpeng and Qiu, Anlan and Mikolajczyk, Krystian},
+    author={Haotian Wu, Gongpu Chen, Pier Luigi Dragotti, and Deniz Gündüz},
-  journal={arXiv preprint arXiv:2502.00954},
+    journal={International Conference on Machine Learning (ICML) 2025},
     year={2025}
   }

 ```